brunopenha/homework/README.md

 ## How to use initialize

-You can download the last release version https://github.com/brunopenha/homework/releases/ here and:
+You can download the last release version <a href='https://github.com/brunopenha/homework/releases/' target='_blank'>here</a> and:

 ```
 java -jar homework-0.0.2-SNAPSHOT-jar-with-dependencies.jar